-Q: I understand my daughter being allergic to peanuts and soy beans – as they are both legumes.
-But following a reaction, she’s now confirmed allergic to tree nuts.
-Is this coincidence or are nuts and legumes related?
+Q: I understand my daughter being allergic to peanuts and soybeans – as they are both legumes.
+But following a reaction, she’s now confirmed allergic to tree nuts as well.
+Is this coincidence or are nuts and peanuts related?

-Dr. Sharma: This is not coincidence, as about one-quarter to one-half of people with peanut allergy also have an allergy to tree nuts.
+Dr. Sharma: This reaction is not a coincidence.
+In fact, about one-quarter to one-half of people with peanut allergy also have an allergy to tree nuts.

-Some of this is related to “cross-reactivity,” where the immune system “sees” peanut and tree nuts as alike because of similarity in the parts of their protein structures that bind to IgE antibodies.
+Some of this relates to “cross-reactivity.”
+This occurs when the immune system “sees” peanut and tree nuts as alike because of similarity in their protein structures that bind to IgE allergy antibodies.

-This cross-reactivity exists between peanut IgE and pecan, almond, Brazil nut and hazelnut.
+This cross-reactivity exists between peanut IgE and and pecan, almond, Brazil nut and hazelnut.

-For example, it’s common for someone with one legume allergy to have positive skin and blood tests to multiple legumes, but clinical cross-reactions to those other legumes are rare.
+I should note, however, that positive skin or blood tests to cross-reactive foods do not necessarily confirm a “co-allergy.”
+There quite often are false positives.
+For example, it’s common for someone with one legume allergy (like peanut) to have positive skin and blood testing to multiple legumes.
+But clinical cross-reactions to those other legumes are rare.

-In one study, although 31 percent of children with a peanut allergy had a positive skin test to soy, only 3 percent had a clinical reaction to it.
+In one study, 31 percent of children with a peanut allergy had a positive skin test to soy.
+Yet only 3 percent had a clinical reaction to soy when consuming it.